Runaway (OneRepublic song)

 "Runaway" is a song by American pop band OneRepublic, released a single through Mosley and Interscope Records on May 26, 2023.
 An acoustic version of the song was released on August 18, 2023.
 It is included as the fourth single from the band's sixth studio album Artificial Paradise.

 Background and composition

 "Runaway" was written by band members Ryan Tedder and Brent Kutzle as well as Ben Samama, Johnny Simpson, Nolan Sipe, and Josh Varnadore.
 It was also produced by Kutzle, Samama, Loren Ferard, and John Nathaniel.
 The lyrics of the song describe letting go of fears and struggles to enjoy and lose yourself in new things and experiences.
 In the days prior of its release, the band posted teasers on social media to promote the song.

-There is a common misconception that the track features a sample from Daft Punk's Doin' It Right, but this is a musical effect called Interpolation, where One Republic recreated the sound without actually sampling the original.
+A common misconception is that the track features a sample from Daft Punk's Doin' It Right.
+In actuality, Runaway features an interpolation of the Daft Punk song.